HaleemHussain/Nasa-Picture-Of-The-Day/README.md

 ## Nasa A Picture Of The Day App

 Welcome to my Laravel application.
 This app is to view the Nasa Picture of the day.
-You can also choose a date of ehich you wish to view the Nasa picture Of the day.
+You can also choose a date of which you wish to view the Nasa picture Of the day.
 If the date you select returns a video the app will display the video instead.

 To get started clone this repository and run `composer install`.
 This will install the necessary dependencies for the application to run.